 Connecting Sexual Health in Recovery to a Growing Self-Esteem

 For others, this trauma may not be present.
 However, in the course of drug abuse, the person struggling with dependence suffers from decreasing self-esteem.
 Drug and alcohol abuse can affect every part of an individual’s life.
 Feelings of guilt, shame, and self-isolation stymie any thought of sexual encounters.
 During individual therapy for addiction, addressing relationship issues as part of relapse prevention is crucial for the following reasons:

-- Prepare for sex without a “high.”
 It’s not unusual for someone to feel awkward about sex because he or she has always had intercourse while on drugs.
 Separating sex from addictive behavior can be difficult.
-For an individual that falls into this category, her or she will need to explore healthy sensual behavior.
+For an individual that falls into this category, these concerns can be discussed in therapy.

-- Understand the physical ramifications of drug abuse.
-Another aspect of sexual health in recovery focuses on the long-term effects of drug use on sexual function.
+Understand the Physical and Psychological Ramifications of Drug Use Another aspect of sexual health in recovery focuses on the long-term effects of drug use on sexual function.
 For example, opioids and cocaine can lead to impotence.
 In many cases, these functions eventually return.
 However, for others, it may require additional therapy or medications.

 Acknowledging a Possible Need for Future Relationship Counseling

 It is important to note that a spouse or partner may not show interest in a sexual connection after reaching sobriety.
 Typically, there are relationship problems that may call for marriage counseling and similar interventions.
-This is usually the case when the deep-seated problems date back to times before addiction.
-Overcoming these marital problems is possible through family therapy.
+The following treatment programs can help people improve their relationships and all other aspects of their lives:

 Focus on Sobriety and the Rest Follows